Prerna983/260567_Mini_Project/Readme.md

 2. | Asked company friends and they helped me in it.
 3. | Searched on the net about what should be included and made it accordingly.
 4. | A company friend suggested me an online method to make it.
 Thanks to his help it got finished early than expected.

+## Github Actions

+1. Build using Make for CI
+2. Unit tests with Cunit
+3. Static code analysis using cppcheck
+4. Dynamic Code analysis using Valgrind

 ## Learning Resources
 1. [markdownCheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)